mozilla/normandy/_sources/dev/concepts.rst.txt

 Actions
 -------
 An action is one of the capabilities provided by Normandy.
-As of Firefox 66, actions are implemented entirely within the browser as native code.
+As of Firefox 66, actions are implemented entirely within the browser as native code (though previously they were served by the server and retrieved at runtime).
 Actions are identified in recipes by name, such as "preference-experiment" or "show-heartbeat".

 Actions can accept a configuration object that is specified within the